matrix-org/matrix-js-sdk/CONTRIBUTING.md

    These are located in `/test/end-to-end-tests`.
 Ideally, you would also include tests for edge and error cases.

-For bugs in those repos, your change must include at least one unit tests or end-to-end test; which is best depends on what sort of test most concisely exercises the area.
+For bugs in those repos, your change must include at least one unit test or end-to-end test; which is best depends on what sort of test most concisely exercises the area.